Red Cross Youth (Philippines): Senior Red Cross Youth (SRCY)

 Originally, the Red Cross Youth High School belongs to the JRC category of the Red Cross Youth Program.
 There was no clear delineation of responsibilities nor with the activities.
 The program of the high school students were the same as that of the elementary students.

 But then, this set-up was observed to cause a problem.
 The high school students are too old for program being offered to the elementary students and yet they are young for the activities being done by the college students.
 And so, the need to reclassify the high school students and create activities that suits their age level was identified and addressed by the PRC.

 In January 1995, the board of governors approved the separation of the high school students from the JRC category.
-With that, they would no longer be called JRC members but instead Senior Red Cross Youth, a step higher than the JRC and a step lower than the College RCYs whose age ranges from 13 to 17 years old.
+With that, they would no longer be called JRC members but instead Senior Red Cross Youth, a step higher than the JRC and a step lower than the College RCYs whose age ranges from 13 to 16 years old.

 Senior Plus Red Cross Youth (SPRCY)

-Originally, SPRCY Red Cross Youth was supposed to belong on College Red Cross Youth but due to the implementation of the K-12 program on both private and public schools, the Philippine Red Cross was forced to create another program which is the Senior Plus Red Cross Youth.
-The Red Cross Program for senior high school, whose age ranges from 18 to 19 years old.
+Originally, SPRCY Red Cross Youth was supposed to belong on College Red Cross Youth but due to the implementation of the K-12 program on both private and public schools, the Philippine Red Cross created another program which is the Senior Plus Red Cross Youth.
+The Red Cross Program for senior high school, whose age ranges from 16 to 18 years old.
 There was no clear delineation of responsibilities nor with the activities.
 The program of the senior high school students were the same as that of the junior high school students.

 College Red Cross Youth (CRCY)

-The Red Cross Program for college students, whose age ranges from 16 to 25 years old, was approved by the board on January 28, 1969.
+The Red Cross Program for college students, whose age ranges from 18 to 25 years old, was approved by the board on January 28, 1969.
 Its primary aim is to develop among the students the spirit of humanitarianism and social service through active and direct involvement in Red Cross activities.

 According to information received by the Youth Bureau of the International Federation of Red Cross and Red Crescent Societies, the Red Cross program has grown much wider partly because new trends in educational methods favored participation of young people in action (i.e. learning through action) and recently also in planning and decision making and because young Red Cross members have gradually become more than just recipients of direct educational programs.

 The Youth have identified themselves more and more with the ideas of the Red Cross, through learning about its principles and tasks.
 In view of this, they have become Red Cross volunteers of the same value as the adult members, for they come to the Red Cross not only to learn to get, but also to actively participate in the life of the Red Cross, to render services where needed.

-But this was changed in 2018, the College Red Cross Youth shall be age range from 19 to 25 years old.
+But this was changed in 2018, the College Red Cross Youth shall be age range from 18 to 25 years old.